dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 underground by necessity.
 The Celts, the Nords and the Goths are all perfect examples of cultures whose elements and mythologies were forced underground as Christianity swept over Europe.
-Specifically, the Nords developed Ragnarok, which is one of many apocalypse myths of world culture.
+Specifically, the Nords developed Ragnarok, one of many apocalypse myths of world culture.

 The Nords along with the rest of Europe compromised and agreed to surpress their pagan history for a united, geopolitically defensible